kiesia/capistrano-drupal/README.markdown

 + create an app directory, prefixed with the stage name
 + created directories for shared files, such as files and .htaccess (on _staging_)

+Database deployment must be made by hand.

+*TODO* add check for htaccess file in shared files dir.
-TODO upload a .htaccess file with password protection when setting up _staging_
+*TODO* upload a .htaccess file with password protection when setting up _staging_.

 Deploy process
 --------------